-Option Action Constructor If necessary, select the checkboxes to specify that a constructor is generated and (for C++) that the constructor is in-line.
-Click on the drop-down arrow and select the appropriate visibility of the default constructor - Private, Protected or Public.
+- Defining constructor details when generating code - Specifying whether to create a copy constructor - Defining Destructor details constructor - Private, Protected or Public.
 Copy Constructor If necessary, select the checkboxes to specify that a copy constructor is generated and (for C++) that the copy constructor is in-line.
 Click on the drop-down arrow and select the appropriate visibility of the default copy constructor - Private, Protected or Public.
 Destructor If necessary, select the checkboxes to specify that a destructor is generated and (for C++) that the destructor is in-line and/or virtual.
 Click on the drop-down arrow and select the appropriate visibility of the default destructor - Private, Protected or Public.